CosmWasm/book/src/README.md

 # Introduction

 This book is a guide for creating CosmWasm smart contracts.
-It will lead you step by step through the process, and explain all of the relevant topics from the easiest to the trickiest ones.
+It will lead you step by step through the process and explain all of the relevant topics, from the easiest to the trickiest.

 The idea of the book is not only to describe the API for smart contracts but also to show you how to use them in a clean and maintainable way.
-We will show you patterns that CosmWasm creators have established and encourage you to use as well.
+We will show you the patterns that CosmWasm creators have established and we encourage you to use as well.

 ## Prerequirements